 Special rule for former Form 944 filers.
-If you filed Form 944 for the prior year and file Forms 941 for the current year, the failure-to-deposit penalty will not apply to a late deposit of employment taxes for January of the current year if the taxes are deposited in full by March 15 of the current year.
+If you filed Form 944 for the prior year and file Forms 941 for the current year, the FTD penalty won't apply to a late deposit of employment taxes for January of the current year if the taxes are deposited in full by March 15 of the current year.

 Order in which deposits are applied.
 Deposits generally are applied to the most recent tax liability within the quarter.
-If you receive a failure-to-deposit penalty notice, you may designate how your deposits are to be applied in order to minimize the amount of the penalty if you do so within 90 days of the date of the notice.
+If you receive an FTD penalty notice, you may designate how your deposits are to be applied in order to minimize the amount of the penalty if you do so within 90 days of the date of the notice.
 Follow the instructions on the penalty notice you received.
 For more information on designating deposits, see Revenue Procedure 2001-58.
 You can find Revenue Procedure 2001-58 on page 579 of Internal Revenue Bulletin 2001-50 at www.irs.gov/pub/irs-irbs/irb01-50.pdf.

 Example.
 Cedar, Inc. is required to make a deposit of \$1,000 on May 15 and \$1,500 on June 15.
-It does not make the deposit on May 15.
+It doesn't make the deposit on May 15.
 On June 15, Cedar, Inc. deposits \$2,000.
 Under the deposits rule, which applies deposits to the most recent tax liability, \$1,500 of the deposit is applied to the June 15 deposit and the remaining \$500 is applied to the May deposit.
 Accordingly, \$500 of the May 15 liability remains undeposited.
 The penalty on this underdeposit will apply as explained above.

 Trust fund recovery penalty.
-If federal income, social security, or Medicare taxes that must be withheld are not withheld or are not deposited or paid to the United States Treasury, the trust fund recovery penalty may apply.
+If federal income, social security, or Medicare taxes that must be withheld aren't withheld or aren't deposited or paid to the United States Treasury, the trust fund recovery penalty may apply.
 The penalty is the full amount of the unpaid trust fund tax.
-This penalty may apply to you if these unpaid taxes cannot be immediately collected from the employer or business.
+This penalty may apply to you if these unpaid taxes can't be immediately collected from the employer or business.